Menu

 Why learn R with Coddy

-• Run real R code in your browser — no R install, no RStudio setup.
+• Run real R code in your browser.
+No R install, no RStudio setup.
 Each lesson runs your R script server-side and shows the output, including printed values and basic plots, instantly.

-• Free R programming certificate when you finish the course — a credible signal for analyst, data-science, and statistical-research roles where R fluency is a baseline expectation.
+• Free R programming certificate when you finish the course.
+A credible signal for analyst, data-science, and statistical-research roles where R fluency is a baseline expectation.

 Frequently asked questions about learning R